igorpeixoto/Schedule-Pointe-to-Google-Calendar/README.md

     - You'll need to run the script manually one time.
 That's because the first time it runs it will require you to               authorize it.
     - Select Run -> getSchedule
     - Authorize it, and run again to make sure.

+## Additional Information

+  The script will create a new spreadsheet called Schedule Pointe in your Google Drive.
+It will be used to keep it from creating duplicate events.
+You can also visualise it to keep track of the messages it processed.

+  If somehow the spreadsheet get deleted, don't worry, the next time the script runs it will create it again.
+The only problem is that you may end up having some duplicated events on your calendar.

 ## CONTRIBUTORS